Jannos-443/PRTG-VMware-Diskspace/README.md

 ## Project Details
   VMWare VM disk space monitoring

-  Using VMware PowerCLI this Script checks VMware disk space Exceptions can be made within this script by changing the variable $IgnoreScript.
+  Using VMware PowerCLI this Script checks disk space of every VM.

+  Exceptions can be made within this script by changing the variable $IgnoreScript.
 This way, the change applies to all PRTG sensors based on this script.
 If exceptions have to be made on a per sensor level, the script parameter $IgnorePattern can be used.